sinricpro/esp32-business-sdk/README.md

   esp32->>esp32: Generates a session key
   Note right of esp32:  Session key is encrypted using the app's public key esp32->>srpa: Notify session key
-  Note right of srpa:  Session key is decrypted using the app's private key srpa->>srpa: The user enters WiFi credentials srpa->>esp32: Sends WiFi esp32->>esp32: Connects to WiFi
+  Note right of srpa:  Session key is decrypted using the app's private key <br/> and subsequent messages and encrypted using session key srpa->>srpa: The user enters WiFi credentials srpa->>esp32: Sends WiFi esp32->>esp32: Connects to WiFi